Near Arlington in Bennington County, Vermont — The American Northeast (New England)

 State Seal Pine Tree

 This ancient tree was already a monarch of the forest in 1778.
 Visible then from the Arlington home of Thomas Chittenden, first Governor of Vermont, it is believed to have inspired Ira Allen in designing Vermont's Great Seal.
 Note a similarity between the tree and its stylized portrayal in Seal atop this marker.

 Erected 1970 by Vermont Board of Historic Sites.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Dorothy Canfield Fisher (approx. 0.7 miles away); Chittenden Home (approx. 0.7 miles away); Chiselville (approx. 1.7 miles away); Norman Rockwell (approx. 3.3 miles away); Sunderland (approx. Lincoln’s "Hildene" (approx. 6.3 miles away); Governor Jonas Galusha Homestead (approx. 6½ miles away); Shaftsbury (approx. 6.8 miles away).
+Dorothy Canfield Fisher (approx. 0.7 miles away); Chittenden Home (approx. 0.7 miles away); Chiselville (approx. 1.7 miles away); Norman Rockwell Sunderland (approx. 3.4 miles away); Lincoln’s "Hildene" (approx. 6.3 miles away); Governor Jonas Galusha Homestead (approx. 6½ miles away); Shaftsbury (approx. 6.8 miles away).
 Touch for a list and map of all markers in Arlington.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on November 3, 2015, by Kevin Craft of Bedford, Quebec.
 This page has been viewed 763 times since then and 106 times this year.
 Photos: 1, 2, 3. submitted on November 3, 2015, by Kevin Craft of Bedford, Quebec.
 4. submitted on November 3, 2015.
 5. submitted on November 3, 2015, by Mark Hilton of Montgomery, Alabama.
 6. submitted on November 4, 2015, by Kevin Craft of Bedford, Quebec.